abdullahdeveloper123/Node-React-Test/README.md

-# 📁 React & Node.js Skill Test — Meetings App
+# 📁 React & Node.js Practice Project - Meetings App

 Hey there! 👋
-This is my completed submission for the React & Node.js coding test.
+This is a **practice project**, not a test submission.
+I built it to demonstrate my ability to create **clean**, **scalable**, and **maintainable** full-stack applications using React, Node.js, and JWT-based authentication.

-I took the basic CRUD + auth spec you gave — and made sure to structure it cleanly, follow good practices, and keep the code readable, scalable, and easy to maintain.
+It’s designed to showcase real-world coding patterns, folder structure, and token-based auth — while also keeping things simple and readable.

 ---

 ## ✅ Features Covered

 * **Authentication (Sign In)**
-  Using hardcoded credentials as instructed:
+  Using hardcoded credentials for demo:

   ```
   Email: admin@gmail.com